 1. Lark: Best overall alternative

-Lark is a suite of office apps capable of replacing many tools into one unified workspace.
+brings documents, chat, meetings, calendar, and workflow tools into one workspace.
 Its note-taking capabilities make it the perfect companion for large teams.
-Featuring a powerful document editor with rich collaborative features for co-editing, Lark is built for global teams.
+Featuring a powerful for co-editing, .

 Lark can translate documents and transcribe audio in seconds, so no one in the team is left out of key decision-making.
-With Minutes, meetings are turned into an interactive replay where users can slow down, speed up, and pause when needed.
+With Minutes, where users can slow down, speed up, and pause when needed.
 Important information can then be directly copied into your documents.

 Everything is synced in real-time, so if you’re on the go and moving to mobile, all information will be ready and waiting.
 Lark also supports rich media.
 If you want to add videos, polls, graphs, mind maps, or databases, nothing is holding you back.